takefumi-yoshii/redux-aggregate-immer/README.md

   setNestedValue
 }
 ```

-with `wrapImmer`, above code, now be able to write more comfortable.
+Above code be able to write more comfortable, with `wrapImmer`.
+Mutable mutations will be convert to immutable mutations.
+To be careful not to return state at those mutation.

 ```javascript